ayoubft/CNN-rgbUAV/README.md

 # CNN-rgbUAV

-Using CNN (convolutional neural networks) to map forest tree species in high resolution UAV-based RGB-imagery.
+Using CNN (convolutional neural networks) to map forest tree species from high resolution UAV-based RGB-imagery.

 Used data from [here](https://zenodo.org/record/4054338#.YIuz1BGRXCI), to create train and test data.
 The portion that will be used for training will be cropped to `256x256` and augmented then used.